 To’ kee skuy’ soo ney-wo-chek’ - I Will See You Again In a Good Way

-This project aims to generate a clear and thorough understanding of the scale and dynamics of cases of trafficked, missing, and murdered Native American women and children in Northwestern California, and design and implement a pilot blueprint for tribes to intervene in and prevent such cases.
-Though each law enforcement agency may have documentation of such cases in each of their respective jurisdictions, no such information exists in an accessible, comprehensive cross-jurisdictional data set.
-Moreover, many agencies lack thorough information, as much of this violence goes unreported and undocumented, and can fall through gaps in communication and bureaucracy.
-This project aims to identify those gaps and collect data on this violence, and create a path forward in empowering tribes to enact effective, data-driven policies to address trafficking and MMIWG in their regions.
+This project generated a clear and thorough understanding of the scale and dynamics of cases of trafficked, missing, and murdered Native American women and children in Northwestern California, and designed and implemented a pilot blueprint for tribes to intervene in and prevent such cases.
+Though each law enforcement agency may have documentation of such cases in each of their respective jurisdictions, no such information existed in an accessible, comprehensive cross-jurisdictional data set.
+Moreover, many agencies lacked thorough information, as much of this violence went unreported and undocumented, and fell through gaps in communication and bureaucracy.
+This project identified those gaps and collected data on this violence, and created a path forward in empowering tribes to enact effective, data-driven policies to address trafficking and MMIWG in their regions.

 Special thanks to Yurok language advisors in gifting the project its beautiful name in the Yurok language.